- Depression Is An Illness, Not Just A State Of Mind

 #1 Myth: Depression is not a real medical problem.

 Fact: Depression is a real illness and a serious one too.
 Clinical depression is no different from any other illness such as diabetes, and has symptoms that can make life difficult for the person, both physically and emotionally.
 Most importantly, depression can be caused due to physiological as well as psychological factors.
+In fact, latest technology is becoming an important tool to diagnose depression through the MRI of brains (2).

 #2 Myth: You can “snap out” of depression by thinking positively.